-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ Home visits take place for Early Years children. ✓ Weekly transition afternoons throughout the summer term take place for Early Years children. ✓ Summer term trips with the local nursery take place for Early Years children. ✓ There are good links with the local nursery. ✓ There are strong links with Secondary Schools. ✓ Gwinear's SENDCo shares information about all Year 6 SEND pupils with the Secondary School SENDCo. ✓ All SEND paperwork is passed to the Secondary School/new school, including most recent Individual provision maps. ✓ Additional visits to Gwinear School. ✓ Visits to local nurseries from ✓ Individual pupils with SEND may have extra transition visits with specific functions i.e. to take photographs of key members of staff, become familiar with the school layout/timetable/organisation, to experience lunch in the canteen etc. ✓ Transition book to prepare for transition well in advance.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ Home visits take place for Early Years children. ✓ Weekly transition afternoons throughout ✓ Gwinear's SENDCo shares information about all Year 6 SEND pupils with the Secondary School ✓ Individual pupils with SEND may have extra transition visits with specific functions i.e. to take

-✓ Taster days take place for Year 6 pupils. ✓ Year 6 teachers share information about all pupils with Head of Year 7. ✓ Secondary School teachers visit to meet with the children. ✓ A structured summer term transition is in place between year groups.
-'Moving up day' across the whole school. ✓ Afternoon introduction meetings with parents/carers joining the school in Reception. ✓ Informal transition meetings between class teachers. ✓ Mixed year group classes.
-Reception staff. ✓ A key worker is nominated at the Secondary School and the pupil is introduced during taster sessions. ✓ The SENDCo from Secondary School attends Annual Reviews and TACs. ✓ The class teacher and/or SENDCo communicates information via telephone or email if appropriate. ✓ The SENDCo communicates with external agencies and settings any children with SEND attend.
+- the summer term take place for Early Years children. - ✓ Summer term trips with the local nursery take place for Early Years children. - ✓ There are good links with the local nursery. - ✓ There are strong links with Secondary Schools. - ✓ Taster days take place for Year 6 pupils. - ✓ Year 6 teachers share information about all pupils with Head of Year 7. - ✓ Secondary School teachers visit to meet with the children. - ✓ A structured summer term transition is in place between year groups.
+'Moving up day' across the whole school. - Afternoon introduction meetings with parents/carers joining the school in Reception. - ✓ Informal transition meetings between class teachers. - ✓ Mixed year group classes.